influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/spec.md

 #### execution_time

 Shows the amount of time the query took to execute, including reading the time series data, performing operations as data flows through iterators, and draining processed data from iterators.
-Then, typically, drained data is serialized to JSON or another supported format.
+Execution time doesn't include the time taken to serialize the output into JSON or other formats.

 #### planning_time

 Shows the amount of time the query took to plan.
 Planning a query in InfluxDB requires a number of steps.
-Depending on the complexity of the query, planning may require more work and consume more CPU and memory resources than the executing the query.
+Depending on the complexity of the query, planning can require more work and consume more CPU and memory resources than the executing the query.
 For example, the number of series keys required to execute a query affects how quickly the query is planned and the required memory.

-First, InfluxDB determines the effective time range of the query and selects the shards to access (may include remote nodes in InfluxDB Enterprise).
+First, InfluxDB determines the effective time range of the query and selects the shards to access (in InfluxDB Enterprise, shards may be on remote nodes).
 Next, for each shard and each measurement, InfluxDB performs the following steps:

 1. Select matching series keys from the index, filtered by tag predicates in the WHERE clause.